Building ownership to get a mega-franchise on track

 Perhaps most crucially, we needed to create a brand-new culture that reflected the franchise’s own vision and values and we needed to do this at pace – on the front line as much as in HQ.

-Together, we created a Target Operating Model that outlined GTR’s target state for organization, systems, process, facilities and governance.
+Together, we created a Target Operating Model that outlined GTR’s target state for organisation, systems, process, facilities and governance.
 In effect, this would turn the strategy on paper into an integrated rail franchise that makes life and business easier for millions of Londoners and tourists every day.

 That was the top-down approach.
 From the bottom up, we laid on open engagement exercises to articulate the new vision and values.
 Berkeley has enjoyed success with the rich picture technique in the past, as it helps people get their head round an idea far quicker.
 So we brought in some excellent business artists to sit with and capture the thoughts of small working groups.
 These were consolidated into a vision picture that illustrated the journey we would go on together.